 It sounds like you are feeling very overwhelmed right now.
 You are not alone, Chris.
-Boy do I know that feeling well!
+Boy, do I know that feeling well!
 Been there, done that and got the T-shirt.
-You are probably feeling like you have an huge elephant standing in front of you right now.
+You are probably feeling like you have a huge elephant standing in front of you right now.
 You know you have to eat it, but where to begin?
-Ear, trunk, tail, right leg, lefty leg?
+Ear, trunk, tail, right leg, left leg?
 While this elephant is standing there, casting this look at you that makes you feel more of a fool, waiting for you to get going, all you want to do is take your knife and fork and go back to doing what you do best.

 Whilst I was going through one such a spell, a wise lady told me that I have to stop and discover exactly what this elephant of mine looked like!
-Did it in fact have three legs or four?
+Did it, in fact, have three legs or four?
 Did it have a rough or wrinkled skin?
 It took me a while to realise what she was saying – listen, stop the panic and just define what you have in front of you.
-When I began to do that, I actually discovered that what I perceived to be this huge elephant, was in fact a completely manageable baby elephant.
+When I began to do that, I actually discovered that what I perceived to be this huge elephant was, in fact, a completely manageable baby elephant.
 One that I could embrace and enjoy.

 In your case, I assume that a large part of your dilemma is that you have this jumble of images in your head.
 Your very first step in defining your remodelled flat would be to take those images out of your head and put them in front of you.
 You can do this by creating a moodboard.
 This means that you have to take the time to “do the laps.”
 Put a bit of time and work into crystallising your dream flat.

-In brief the recipe for the moodboard is this:
+In brief, the recipe for the moodboard is this:

 Define and own your style.
-In your case it sounds like modern industrial style, or Manhattan loft style living.
+In your case, it sounds like Modern Industrial style or Manhattan loft style living.